iflytek/flags/README.md

 I think everybody will reply yes.

-Python provide us some useful lib such as argparse...
+Python provide us some useful libs such as argparse...

+## design

+Based on the argparse, we want to standardize scripts Input/Output Parameters format.